Jventoo/Portfolio/content/featured/Battlefield/index.md

 showInProjects: true
 ---

-Built from the ground up to be a standalone entry in the franchise, Battlefield Mobile is a fully-fledged, skill-based experience coming to iOS & Android.
+Built from the ground up to be a standalone Battlefield game, _Battlefield Mobile_ is a fully-fledged AAA FPS for iOS & Android.

-As a gameplay engineer at Industrial Toys, I'm primarily working on bots (utility AI, perception, combat, equipment, and more), as well as interacting with a number of other systems (weapons, movement, game-modes).
+As a **gameplay engineer** at **EA Industrial Toys**, I'm primarily working on bots (utility AI, perception, combat, equipment, and more), as well as interacting with with other gameplay systems (e.g. weapons, movement, game-modes).
 See my resume for more!